-Businesses can put the strength of Google into their marketing strategy.
+Businesses can market on Google to strengthen their marketing strategy.
 As the largest internet search engine in the world, Google not only specializes in internet-related services, but also a host of digital advertising technologies, cloud computing, software and hardware.
 Many tools are free or low cost.

 1. Get Your Business Online

 If you don’t yet have a website, check out Google’s Get Your Business Online (GYBO).
 From building a free website to attending complimentary Google seminars, the project connects thousands of cities and local organizations to help businesses with training programs and workshops.
 Resources include help on many Google services, including those listed below.
 Learn more about GYBO.

 When a potential customer searches for your product or service on Google, the blue listing that comes up on the right side of the screen on desktop or the top on mobile is part of Google My Business.
 You can “claim” your business page, edit and update the information.
 Google My Business will help you prominently stand out from competition and connect with customers all throughout Google’s powerful search reach.
 Get started with Google My Business here.